Project Management Office (PMO) implementations require four elements to ensure successful planning, execution and measurement of the PMO function

 The first part of an action plan allows projects managers to train at the basic level (organization methodology and process).
 By starting training all levels of managers with the core basics, PMs become grounded with the required methods and procedure that their organization considers important for a successful delivery.
 Specialized training for the various levels of PMs is essential to expand their skills, develop their knowledge, and keep them challenged for the next level of responsibility.

 The second part of an action plan is to have a career path for the PMs to ensure their progress and advancement, as in every other profession.
-This crucial step can be achieved through working with Human Resources and the PMO to set the career levels, performance criteria, etc. for all project managers.
+This crucial step can be achieved through working with Human Resources and the PMO to set the career levels, performance criteria, appropriate training, etc. for all project managers.

 The third part of an action plan allows PMs to diversify in their assignments and allow them to work on projects that vary in size, type, and complexity, sharpening their skills across subject areas and business functions.
 This gives the PMO the opportunity to use the PMs’ experience and skill level to the fullest extent.